2PC¶

 | 2 | Participant Crash | Pre-Voting: After receiving "Vote?" but before sending a reply. | Abort. | The coordinator cannot reach a unanimous decision without this vote.
 It waits for a timeout period and then issues a global Abort. |

-| 3 | Participant Crash | Uncertain Phase: After sending a "Commit" vote but before receiving a decision. | Abort. | The coordinator cannot confirm the participant is alive to finalize the write.
-For safety, the coordinator forces a global Abort. |
+| 3 | Vote Message Lost | Uncertain Phase: After sending a "Commit" vote but before receiving a decision. | Abort. | The Participant sends a "Commit" vote, but it never reaches the Coordinator.
+Same as above—silence from a participant leads to a timeout and an Abort. |

-| 4 | Participant Crash | Post-Decision: After receiving the global decision but before acknowledging. | Log Check & Query. | The Solution: Upon restart, the participant checks its local log (L2).
-If its vote was "Abort," it's safe.
+| 4 | Participant Crash | Post-Decision: Before receiving the global decision but after sending "Commit" vote. | Log Check & Query. | Upon restart, the participant checks its local log (L2).
+If its vote was "Abort," it's safe to abort.
 If its vote was "Commit," it is in an uncertain state and must ping (check with) the coordinator to learn the final outcome. |

 | 6 | Coordinator Recovery | Post-Restart (Phase 1): Waking up after a crash that occurred before logging a decision. | Consult Log \(\rightarrow\) Abort. | On restart, the coordinator checks its disk.
 Finding no L3 (Decision) log entry, it realizes the transaction was incomplete and tells all inquiring participants to Abort. |

 | 7 | Coordinator Recovery | Post-Restart (Phase 2): Waking up after crashing during the decision multicast. | Consult Log \(\rightarrow\) Answer Queries. | The coordinator finds the L3 "Commit" entry in its persistent log.
-It then answers queries from participants (from Point 4 or 5) to finish the synchronization. |
+It then answers queries about previous transactions from participants to finish the synchronization. |

 Summary of Logic